vanjang/AstronomyPictures/README.md

 _Note on 2024.1.25_
 - API response time is slow at 4.5 - 5.0 seconds
-- Cacheing mechanism has been implemented
+- Cacheing mechanism has been implemented for better performance

 **How to install**